garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 == Screenshots ==

-1. Screenshot of the IPB Comments menu.
+1. Screenshot of the IPB Comments menu
+2. Creating a new post in WordPress
+3. The new post created in WordPress
+4. The new topic created in the IP.Board forum category

 == Changelog ==